The Trinity Files

 2.3 — Scholarly Confirmation

 Andrew S. Malone surveyed this first-to-third-person pattern across the Old Testament and specifically noted Hosea 1:7 as one of the passages that gets overread as a Trinitarian hint.
 He called it what it is: illeism — a rhetorical device, not a doctrinal revelation (Malone, “God the Illeist,” Journal of the Evangelical Theological Society 52:3, 2009).
-Translation handbooks also treat Hosea 1:7 as Yahuah speaking about His own saving act in third-person form.
+Translation handbooks also treat Hosea 1:7 as Yahuah speaking about His own saving act in third-person form, and they note that many languages would naturally convert it back to first person to make the meaning obvious (TIPs Translation Commentary on Hosea 1:7).

 3.1 — The Trinitarian Escape Hatch

+Here is where it gets interesting.
 Some Trinitarians will admit the grammar explanation makes sense.
-But they still insist these passages can be read as two Yahwehs.
-When you push back with the “no other God beside me” verses from Isaiah, they say: “We are not saying there are two Gods.
+But they still insist these passages can be read as two Yahwehs — a begotten Yahuah and a non-begotten Yahuah.
+When you push back with the “no other God beside me” verses from Isaiah, they pull a clever move: “We are not saying there are two Gods.
 It is one God with two persons inside one divine essence.”
 That sounds smooth.
 But it does not survive Isaiah 44:24.

 3.2 — Isaiah 44:24 — The Knockout Verse